Skip to main content

 Do I even need English if I'm based in Germany?

-Only if your target customers are truly international or work internally in English.
-Otherwise, it's usually effort without return.
+Only if your target customers are truly international, work internally in English, or need English information during the decision process.
+Otherwise, a stronger German page is usually more valuable.

 Which pages should I translate first?

-The pages that influence decisions: services, approach, references, and contact.
-Everything else can follow later.
+The pages that influence decisions: services, process, references, pricing, or contact.
+Everything else can follow later or intentionally remain monolingual.

 Is it enough if only the homepage is in English?

 Rarely for real trust.
-If someone clicks deeper after the homepage and sees German again, it looks like show.
+If someone clicks deeper after the homepage and sees German again, the English version feels like a shop window without substance.

 Do I need to consider anything special for search engines?